-Both the ODTC and the R&D Tax Credit (under IRC Section 41) aim to spur U.S.-based research and innovation, but the ODTC offers greater incentives than the standard R&D tax credit.
+Both the ODTC and the R&D Tax Credit (under IRC Section 41) aim to spur U.S.-based research and innovation, but the ODTC offers greater incentives than the standard research and development R&D tax credit.
 For a company conducting clinical research for a non-orphan disease, the standard R&D tax credit applies.
 Companies can claim 100% of qualified employee wages and supplies, and 65% of the cost of third-party contractors involved in R&D. These (wages, supplies, contractors) are termed qualified research expenses (QREs), and companies can recoup a federal tax credit equal to approximately 10% of the total R&D QREs each year.
 Most states also have some form of the R&D credit to offset various state tax liabilities.
-Importantly, for the R&D tax credit, the activities must be conducted in the U.S. for the expenses to qualify, and unlike the R&D tax credit, the ODTC does not have a provision that allows companies to offset payroll tax.
+Importantly, for the R&D tax credit, the activities qualifying for expenses must be conducted in the U.S., and unlike the R&D tax credit, the ODTC does not have a provision that allows companies a payroll tax credit.

 When claiming the ODTC, the same QREs are calculated, but the ODTC differs in three significant ways from the standard R&D tax credit:

 - Contractor costs can be claimed at 100% (instead of 65%);